 History of the European Central Bank

-The ECB started in 1998 following the Treaty of Amsterdam that amended the Treaty on the European Union.
-The bank succeeded the European Monetary Institute (EMI) which had been formed at the second stage of the Economic and Monetary Union (EMU) to handle transitional issues of adopting Euro as a currency.
-It also prepared for the creation of ECB and European System of Central Banks (ESCB).
-The ESCB includes the ECB and the national central banks of all the EU member states, including those that have not adopted Euro.
+The ECB was created in 1998, following the Treaty of Amsterdam that amended the Treaty on the European Union.
+The bank succeeded the European Monetary Institute (EMI) which had been formed at the second stage of the Economic and Monetary Union (EMU) to handle transitional issues of adopting the Euro as the common currency of the European Union.
+It also prepared for the creation of the European System of Central Banks (ESCB).
+The ESCB includes the ECB and the national central banks of all the EU member states, including those that have not adopted the Euro.

 Organization Structure of the ECB

 There are four decision-making bodies of the ECB that are mandated to undertake the objectives of the institution.
-These bodies include the Governing Council, Executive Board, General Council and the Supervisory Board.
+These bodies include the Governing Council, Executive Board, the General Council, and the Supervisory Board.

 The Governing Council

 One of the primary functions of this body is the formulation of monetary policy for the Euro area.
-In this regards, they make decisions on monetary objectives, interest rates and the supply of reserves in the Eurosystem.
+In this regard, they make decisions on monetary objectives, interest rates, and the supply of reserves in the Eurosystem.
 Every six weeks, the President and Vice-President of the ECB must chair a press conference to explain in detail their monetary policy decisions.
-The Governing Council also takes necessary decisions that ensure the performance of the functions of ECB and the Eurosystem.
+The Governing Council also makes necessary decisions that ensure the performance of the functions of ECB and the Eurosystem.

 The Executive Board

-The Executive Board comprises the President, Vice-President and four other executive members appointed by the European Council.
+The Executive Board comprises the President, Vice-President, and four other executive members appointed by the European Council.
 The executive members serve for an 8-year non-renewable term.
 The role of the Executive Board is to implement the monetary policy as defined by the Governing Council and manage the day-to-day operations of the ECB, alongside the Chief Services Officer.
-Also, the board prepares the Governing Council meetings, and it exercises power delegated to it by the Governing Council.
+Also, the board prepares the Governing Council meetings and exercises power delegated to it by the Governing Council.
 It holds meetings every Tuesday.

 The General Council

 The General Council is a transitional body that carries out responsibilities taken over from the European Monetary Institute (EMI).
-It comprises the President, Vice-President, and Governors of the national central banks of the 28 EU member states.
+It comprises the President, Vice-President, and Governors of the national central banks of the EU member states.
 The body will continue to exist until all EU member states have adopted the Euro.
-Currently, only 19 out of the 28 EU member states have taken up the Euro as their single currency.
+As of 2017, only 19 out of the 28 EU member states have taken up the Euro as their single currency.

 As a transitional body, the General Council is tasked with fixing the exchange rates of currencies for countries taking up the Euro.
-The council also contributes to the preparation of ECB annual report, setting conditions of employment of the European Central Bank members of staff and collection of data.
+The council also contributes to the preparation of the ECB annual report, setting conditions of employment for the European Central Bank members of staff and collecting data.

 The Supervisory Board

-The Supervisory Board comprises the chair, vice-chair, four ECB representatives and representatives of national supervisors.
+The Supervisory Board comprises the chair, vice-chair, four ECB representatives, and representatives of national supervisors.
 The board plans and executes the supervisory function of the ECB.
-It also proposes draft decisions to the Governing Council through the non-objection procedure.
+It also proposes draft decisions for the Governing Council through the non-objection procedure.